-PRC Planned Regional Commercial Floating Zone - The PRC floating zone is intended to regulate large-scale mixed-use development projects including a wide range of commercial and retail trades and uses, as well as offices, business and personal service use.
+PRC Planned Regional Commercial Floating Zone - The PRC floating zone is intended to regulate large-scale mixed-use development projects including a wide range of commercial and retail trades and uses, as well as offices, business and personal service, and residential uses.
 The standards for this district insure appropriate transitions to adjacent residential neighborhoods and safety.
-They allow for new commercial development that is compatible with and contributes to the character of the Town.
+They allow for new commercial and mixed-use development that is compatible with and contributes to the character of the Town.
 The PRC floating zone was applied to the Waterman property in 2015.